mutasimbalila/mutasimbalila/README.md

 ## 🚀 About Me

-Flutter Developer with **4+ years of experience** building production-grade, cross-platform mobile applications for enterprise clients and international markets across the GCC.
+ ## 🚀 About Me

+I build Flutter apps that solve real problems at scale.
-- 🏢 Built an **Operations Management System for Khartoum International Airport** — digitizing 100% of ground operations
+From architecting an **Operations Management System for Khartoum International Airport** to shipping consumer apps live on the App Store across Saudi Arabia, Kuwait, and UAE — I bring enterprise thinking to every line of code I write.
-- 📱 Delivered **4+ live apps** on App Store & Google Play
-  across Saudi Arabia, Kuwait, and UAE
-- 🏆 Multiple award winner for **technical excellence & innovation**
-- 🌍 Based in **Oman** | Valid UAE Visa | Open to Relocation

 ---